Want to know how to create the best Pinterest boards for your business so you can connect to your ideal pinner and get them into your community?

 When I type in ‘Pinterest tips’, the search results will auto-populate showing me additional keyword combinations pinners are using to find content on the topic my business is about.

-Here are some of the keywords I find when I use the seed keyword ‘Pinterest tips’:
+Here are some of the keywords I find using the seed keyword ‘Pinterest tips’:

 ➝ Pinterest tips and tricks